ABOUT

 Okay, wait though…

 Great question!
 Type "book editor" into the search bar and you'll turn up all kinds of different results: copyeditors, proofreaders, content editors, developmental editing, substantive editing, line editing… It's overwhelming, right?
 Especially when no one seems to share the same definition of what any of those things look like.
-(You'd think an industry centered on getting words right would be able to work out their own semantics, but here we are.)

 So here's the quick rundown: Generally, a copyeditor is the person running cleanup.
 They correct errors, do some fact-checking, and bring your manuscript in line with a specific style guide.
 A proofreader is the eagle-eye catching any lingering errors in your text and the layout of your book, the final stop before your book goes to print.
 You won't find those things here.